History of abortion: Attitudes towards abortion

 The Stoics believed the fetus to be plantlike in nature, and not an animal until the moment of birth, when it finally breathed air.
 They therefore found abortion morally acceptable.

 Aristotle wrote that, "[T]he line between lawful and unlawful abortion will be marked by the fact of having sensation and being alive."
 Before that point was reached, Aristotle did not regard abortion as the killing of something human.
 Aristotle considered the embryo to gain a human soul at 40 days if male and 90 days if female; before that, it had vegetable and animal souls.

 The Oath, ascribed to Hippocrates, forbade the use of pessaries to induce abortion.
 Modern scholarship suggests that pessaries were banned because they were reported to cause vaginal ulcers.
 This specific prohibition has been interpreted by some medical scholars as prohibiting abortion in a broader sense than by pessary.

 One such interpretation was by Scribonius Largus, a Roman medical writer: "Hippocrates, who founded our profession, laid the foundation for our discipline by an oath in which it was proscribed not to give a pregnant woman a kind of medicine that expels the embryo or fetus."
 Other medical scholars disagree, believing that Hippocrates sought to discourage physicians from trying dangerous methods to abort a fetus.
 This may be born out by the fact that the oath originally also prohibited surgery (at the time, it was far more dangerous, and surgeons were a separate profession from physicians).

 Soranus acknowledges two parties among physicians: those who would not perform abortions, citing the Hippocratic Oath, and the other party, his own.
 Soranus recommended abortion in cases involving health complications as well as emotional immaturity, and provided detailed suggestions in his work Gynecology.

-Punishment for abortion in the Roman Republic was generally inflicted as a violation of the father's right to dispose of his offspring.
-Because of the influence of Stoicism, which did not view the fetus as a person, the Romans did not punish abortion as homicide.
-Although abortion was commonly accepted in Rome, around 211 CE emperors Septimius Severus and Caracalla banned abortion as infringing on parental rights; temporary exile was the punishment.
+In the Roman Republic and Principate, abortion was punished only when it violated the father's right to make decisions about rearing his offspring.
+The Stoics did not view the fetus as a person, and the Romans did not punish abortion as homicide.
+Following a divorce, a pregnant woman could choose to have an abortion based on the view that "the embryo formed part of the mother's own organs."
+Although abortion was commonly accepted in the Roman Empire, around 211 AD the emperors Septimius Severus and Caracalla banned abortion as infringing on parental rights; temporary exile was the punishment.